Class Teacher: Miss S Cook (Mon-Thurs) and Mrs E Warnes (Fri)

 Meet the Teacher PowerPoint

-Tuesday am: PE - PE will be on Tuesday mornings and will take place outside, therefore it is important that your child has the appropriate PE kit in school.
-Please make sure your child has long PE bottoms, appropriate footwear and jacket, all of which should be clearly labelled.
-PE will be taught by Mr Dickenson this term.
+Tuesday am: PE - PE will be on Tuesday mornings and will take place in the school hall.
+Please make sure your child has PE shorts, shirt and plimsolls, all of which should be clearly labelled.

-Thursday pm: Woodland learning - All children should come into school with long, comfortable bottoms (jogging bottoms etc) and be appropriately dressed for the weather.
+Thursday pm: Forest School - All children should come into school with long, comfortable bottoms (jogging bottoms etc) and be appropriately dressed for the weather.
 A waterproof coat should be brought into school everyday as much of our learning takes place outside.
 All children should have a pair of named wellies which will be kept on our welly rack in school.

 Friday: Library - Please make sure your child's library book is in their bookbag each Friday so that the book can be changed.